 DIPOV has the regulatory authority to enforce federal laws regarding the registration, compliance, and labeling of alcoholic and non-alcoholic beverages such as distilled spirits, wine, soft drinks, and juices (except water, sports drinks, and energy drinks).
-Under DIPOV, there is one branch for beverages: General Coordination for Wine and Beverages (CGVB).
+Under DIPOV, there is a specific branch for beverages, the General Coordination for Wine and Beverages (CGVB).

-Department of Animal Health and Livestock Inputs (DSAIP)
+Department of Animal Health (DSA)

-DSAIP is responsible for enforcing regulations on imports and exports of live animals, semen, and embryos.
-In cooperation with state governments, DSAIP also enforces federal laws and regulations to protect and improve animal health, defend Brazilian borders against new foreign animal diseases, and control and eradicate existing animal diseases through programs such as the Foot-and-Mouth Disease Eradication Program.
-DSAIP is responsible for the regulatory inspection of feed for animal consumption (including pet food), registration of establishments producing animal semen and embryos, and genealogical registration of live animals.
-DSAIP also regulates the use of veterinary products.

-Department of Plant Health and Agricultural Inputs (DSVIA)
+DSA is responsible for enforcing regulations on imports and exports of live animals, semen, and embryos.
+In cooperation with state governments, DSA also enforces federal laws and regulations to protect and improve animal health, defend Brazilian borders against new foreign animal diseases, and control and eradicate existing animal diseases through programs such as the Footand-Mouth Disease Eradication Program.
+DSA is responsible for the regulatory inspection of feed for animal consumption (including pet food), registration of establishments producing animal semen and embryos, and genealogical registration of live animals.
+DSA also regulates the use of veterinary products.
+Department of Plant Health and Agricultural Inputs (DSV)

-DSVIA is responsible for protecting the health of plants, as well as preventing the introduction and spread of foreign pests within Brazil.
-DSVIA is also responsible for the regulatory inspection and registration of all planting seeds and seeding (including biotech seeds), as well as establishing standards for agricultural products such as grains, fruits, and vegetables.
+DSV is responsible for protecting the health of plants, as well as preventing the introduction and spread of foreign pests within Brazil.
+DSV is also responsible for the regulatory inspection and registration of all planting seeds and seeding (including biotech seeds), as well as establishing standards for agricultural products such as grains, fruits, and vegetables.

-Organic Production Coordination (CPO)

-CPO function is to regulate the organic sector from the early stages of production until processing and trade.

-General Coordination for Sanitary Inspection of Agriculture and Livestock (CGVIGIAGRO)
+- Organic Production Coordination (CPOR) CPOR function is to regulate the organic sector from the early stages of production until processing and trade. - General Coordination of the International Agricultural Surveillance System (CGVIGIAGRO)

-CGVIGIAGRO is responsible for inspection and clearance of foreign products under MAPA's jurisdiction at Brazilian ports and airports.
+CGVIGIAGRO is responsible for the inspection and clearance of foreign products under MAPA's jurisdiction at Brazilian ports and airports.
 CGVIGIAGRO also establishes the documents and procedures that international companies must follow to have products cleared to enter the country.